 The roadmap of current and upcoming precision radial velocity instruments, including KPF.

 The Keck Planet Finder is being built by a multi-institutional team that leverages a long history of instrumentation and exoplanet discovery.
 Learn more about the KPF team.

-KPF successfully completed its preliminary design review in November 2017, and is currently in the detailed design phase.
+KPF is currently being tested and commissioned at Keck Observatory.
 Expanding on the rich heritage of exoplanet science at Keck, this instrument is currently scheduled for science availability in 2023.